Hanoi Train Station: Your Amazing Start to Memorable Travels

 When you enter the bustling Hanoi train station, you’ll spot ticket counters on either side of the main building.
 Simply stroll through one of the connecting corridors to reach a row of counters.
 Sometimes during peak hours, they use a queue system where you grab a numbered ticket upon entering and wait for your turn to be called.
 These counters allow you to book train tickets in advance, and they accept both US Dollars and VND.

 As you step through the welcoming main entrance, look to your left to find the ticket office conveniently located under the prominent sign.
 Along the walls, large white posters showcase train schedules and fares.
 You’ll notice Lao Cai and Hai Phong posters adjacent to the main entrance, while Reunification Express posters are situated around the corner.
-While navigating can be a tad challenging and prices may not always be entirely current, these displays offer a helpful starting point for planning your journey.

 As you enter the ticket hall at Hanoi train station, you’ll discover a tiny machine manned by courteous employees.
 If the system is operating, make sure to get a ticket number before proceeding.
 While adherence to queues varies, possessing a ticket provides smoother service than the occasional free-for-all that can occur when the machine is inactive.